GeneralBots/botbook/src/17-testing/e2e-testing.md

 ## Test Success Criteria

 ✓ Platform fully loads without errors
-✓ BotServer starts and becomes ready
+✓ botserver starts and becomes ready
 ✓ User can login with credentials
 ✓ Chat messages are sent and responses received
 ✓ User can logout and session is invalidated